-The University is approaching the mid-point of its 7-year strategic plan 'Open for Change: 2018 - 25' which set out a journey for the University towards an institution focused on stability, growth and delivery of performance.
-During the year, the Board reviewed the core strategic themes within the plan, and also agreed the re-calibration of certain strategic KPIs to reflect the strategic intent, progress achieved to date, HE sector changes in some measurement criteria and the introduction of two new KPIs.
-Given the uncertainties arising from the Covid-19 pandemic, certain KPIs have been amended to reflect relative (vs. sector and/or benchmark) as well as absolute targets.
+The University is at the mid-point of its 7-year strategic plan 'Open for Change: 2018 - 25' which sets out a journey for the University towards an institution focused on stability, growth and delivery of performance.
+During the year, the Board reviewed the core strategic themes within the plan and progress achieved to date.
 The Board receives an update against the KPI dashboard at each meeting through the year, as well as routine updates on key information such as student applications, conversions and EBITDA financial forecasts.